julesjazz/grapefruitlab/content/print/pity-fear.md

 Sorry.
 Pansexual.

 **Mia:**
 Sure.
 Pan.
+Bi.
 Lesbian.
-Queer?
+Queer.
 I guess I’m not picky.
 Tags not folders, right?

 **Josie:**
 I think it’s well established that I’m *irregular in my ways and a woman-lover.*

 **Mia:**
-Another lesbian poetess, in a long tradition going back to the poetess of Lesbos.
-Of course, all we know about her comes from fragments of papyrus — the songs she wrote, or someone else writing about her, but never first-hand.
+Another lesbian poetess, in a proud tradition going back to the original poetess of Lesbos.
+Of course, all we know about her comes from fragments of papyrus — the songs she wrote, and thing men wrote about her, but never first-hand.
 After her death, she becomes a stock character — the eternal slut.
 It's a great job if you can get it.
 Some say had a husband, but then his name is *Kerkylas of Andros* — *Penis All-Cock, from Man Island*!

 **Josie:**
 Dick Johnson.
 Classic.